la2050/archive/_organizations/minds-on-fire.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F16654%252Fdisplay%252FSlide1.jpg=c570x385
 project_video: ''
 org_summary: >-
   Minds on Fire is in the start-up phase.
-However, the organizationâ€™s founder created and piloted a similar model in New York City public schools as part of Mayor Bloombergâ€™s inaugural NYC Civic Corps in 2009, an initiative launched in partnership with AmeriCorps VISTA to engage people across that city in volunteerism.
+However, the organization’s founder created and piloted a similar model in New York City public schools as part of Mayor Bloomberg’s inaugural NYC Civic Corps in 2009, an initiative launched in partnership with AmeriCorps VISTA to engage people across that city in volunteerism.
 The Minds on Fire model is shaped by the successes and learnings taken from that pilot, in combination with a deep understanding of the Los Angeles education landscape and challenges specific to our school system.